aalto-ui/sam/README.md

 ## How to build?
 #### Dependencies
-This library requires the following packages:
+This library requires the following packages to be locally available:
 * `typescript`
 * `jquery` and `@types/jquery`
 * `browserify`
+* `browserify-shim`
-* `ulify-es`
+* `uglify-es`

 You can automatically install those dependencies by running `npm install` in the root directoy.